BrianMacCarvill/Jane-Street-July-Puzzle/jane_street_puzzle_july.md

 $$\frac{d\text{Expected Loss}}{da}=0$$

-then I asked chatgpt to solve this.
+So I plugged this into an [integration calculator](https://www.integral-calculator.com/) and got some non-sense answer.

 # Getting back on track

-Then I realised, kinda after figuring out that they really don't need to be a pdf, and infact there is the property that cars travelling very fast and very slow are much more likely to be hit.
+Then I realised, after realising that they really don't need to be a pdf that integrates to 1 and infact there is the property that cars travelling very fast and very slow are much more likely to be hit.

-The area under the curve can be calculated as
+The area under the curve of $|a-S| can be calculated as

 $$A(x) = s^2 - 3s + \frac{5}{2}$$